ReneKubax/twitter-clone/README.md

-## This is a FullStack Twitter clone with T3 Stack like backend and NextJs, TailwindCss, TypeScript, I used Next Auth, Discord Verification to do the Login.
+## Twitter clone -  This is a FullStack  with T3 Stack like backend and NextJs, TailwindCss, TypeScript, I used Next Auth, Discord Verification to do the Login.

 Build locally: